dnazirso/ply/README.md

 ### Children

-You can pass a children to your ply.
+You can pass a children to your ply components.

 ```html
 <ply as="path/to/your/component">